Series A round

 A series A is the name typically given to a company's first significant round of venture capital financing.
 It can be followed by the word round, investment or financing.
 The name refers to the class of preferred stock sold to investors in exchange for their investment.
 It is usually the first series of stock after the common stock and common stock options issued to company founders, employees, friends and family and angel investors.

 Series A rounds are traditionally a critical stage in the funding of new companies.
 Series A investors typically purchase 10% to 30% of the company.
 The capital raised during a series A is usually intended to capitalize the company for 6 months to 2 years as it develops its products, performs initial marketing and branding, hires its initial employees, and otherwise undertakes early stage business operations.

 It may be followed by more rounds (Series B, Series C, etc).

 Sources of capital

 Because there are no public exchanges listing their securities, private companies meet venture capital firms and other private equity investors in several ways, including warm referrals from the investors' trusted sources and other business contacts; investor conferences and demo days where companies pitch directly to investor groups.
-As equity crowdfunding becomes more established, startups are increasingly raising their Series A round online using platforms like Onevest and SeedInvest in the US.
+As equity crowdfunding becomes more established, startups are increasingly raising their Series A round online using platforms like SeedInvest in the US.
 These blended rounds include a mix of angel investors, strategic investors and customers alongside the offline venture capital investors.